-Now what this file has, there's a few things.
+Now what this file has, there are a few things.
 It's got a cluster, it's got a user, and then it's going to have a context section.
 Really the context just matches the cluster and the individual user.
-So as you add additional clusters to your configuration or as you run this command multiple times for different clusters, each of those clusters will essentially get added to your kubeconfig file, and then if you were to rerun this command, it's really going to be changing your current context.
-So if you have multiple clusters that are all in the same kubeconfig file, when you re-run this command it's essentially just going to set your context.
+So as you add additional clusters to your configuration or as you run this command multiple times for different clusters, each of those clusters will essentially get added to your kubeconfig file.
+And then if you were to rerun this command, it's really going to be changing your current context.
+So if you have multiple clusters that are all in the same kubeconfig file, when you re-run this command, it's essentially just going to set your context.
 There are ways of doing this through the kubectl tool directly, if you have a kubeconfig file.

 But this is the main command line tool that you use to interact with the cluster so we can do things like get pods or you can look at logs or you can explain resources and various things like that.
 Just kind of as an example, if I want to get to all the pods in my cluster across all the namespaces, I can do get pods -a, and you'll see all the pods in my cluster.
 So I've got some services running in the default namespace, I've got some services running in the test namespace, I've also got some additional components such as Istio and Prometheus Grafana.
 Basically some things that allow me to do service meshing and NTLS, a lot of additional integrations here and deployed onto this cluster.

-Basically, the way it works is things kind of collapse up the chain.
+Basically, the way it works is that things kind of collapse up the chain.
 So if we do a duplicate here and we go to deployment, we can take a look at an example of definition.
 So in here you can kind of see this template section.
 This is going to be your pod template.
-When you're looking at a ReplicaSet, the template that's part of the pod, the template in the ReplicaSet, and the template on the deployment are basically all these in the same ... what's called the pod spec.
-So essentially everything below this template line is a part of the pod spec and is very similar whether you're working with ReplicaSet's deployment, StatefulSet's, DaemonSet's, CronJobs or Jobs.
-Essentially the template is just telling ... what is the pod template?
+When you're looking at a ReplicaSet, the template that's part of the pod, the template in the ReplicaSet, and the template on the deployment are basically always the same ... what's called the pod spec.
+So, essentially, everything below this template line is a part of the pod spec and is very similar whether you're working with ReplicaSet's deployment, StatefulSet's, DaemonSet's, CronJob’s or Job’s.
+Essentially the template is just telling ...
+What is the pod template?
 What are the things that are needed to run the container?

 Now what I want to do is actually expose this service to the internet.
 So I don't want to expose it to the internet per se.
 I want to actually expose it to my other web service.
 So my web API server uses redis as a backend so this is actually going to be a private endpoint.
 So there are a couple of different service options.
 In this case I'm using ClusterIP, essentially just defining a service YAML and applying that to the cluster.
 This will get one of those service address ranges that will be internal for the cluster, and we'll also establish a DNS name, what's in the test namespace, called favorite-beer-redis.

-Now, what I want to do is actually use another concept called a config map so I can actually inject configs through volumes with Kubernetes, and so I can create a config map that has this sort of settings JSON as one of my keys in my value, and then I can redefine my deployment with a volume and a volume map essentially mounting this JSON file to /etc/config, and then telling my application where to find that configuration file.
-So again, in public repo, this is my DNS name within the test namespace for my favorite-beer-redis service, so you can ... just using this name here, the name of the service.
+Now, what I want to do is actually use another concept called a config map so I can actually inject configs through volumes with Kubernetes.
+And so I can create a config map that has this sort of settings JSON as one of my keys in my value.
+And then I can redefine my deployment with a volume and a volume map essentially mounting this JSON file to /etc/config, and then telling my application where to find that configuration file.
+So again, in the public repo, this is my DNS name within the test namespace for my favorite-beer-redis service, so you can ... just using this name here, the name of the service.
 And when I deploy this application up, essentially it will be able to communicate back in using those settings and deployments.

 So after you create that service, after we apply that service definition, you'll see that service pops up in our list of available services here, and you'll also see that after a few minutes we'll get an external IP address that we can actually hit and try to play with our service.
 So if I get that IP address, you can see here's my favorite beer service, again, kind of pointing back to the configuration that we injected using ... excuse me, using our JSON file ... config map, and we now have our application running.

-So that's pretty quickly, to get an application running, obviously I didn't show the Docker build step, essentially building a container, pushing it up to that registry, and then applying these YAML files to the cluster is all you need to kind of get a workload going.
+So that's, pretty quickly, how to get an application running.
+Obviously I didn't show the Docker build step, essentially building a container, pushing it up to that registry, and then applying these YAML files to the cluster is all you need to kind of get a workload going.
 Now I have taken this a few steps further, so there are some things in here ... you need examples such as a helm chart, and the helm chart essentially ... it's mostly the same thing.
-So you have a deployment, you'll have a StatefulSet for redis for example, and basically this is a freeform directory where I created all those resources that we just talked about, but instead of populating the individual values, I'm using some [inaudible] functions.
+So you have a deployment, you'll have a StatefulSet for redis for example, and basically this is a freeform directory where I created all those resources that we just talked about, but instead of populating the individual values, I'm using some interpolation functions.

-So I can actually upgrade the image repo or upgrade the image tag.
-Just by changing the values at deploy time, you know if you're ... kind of one of the cool use cases for something like this is let's say I wanted to run this application for different markets, maybe Atlanta and Denver, so in Atlanta values ...
-I have my service settings for my config map is including just some of these beers, and then in my Denver values we're including different beers.
+So I can actually upgrade the image repo or upgrade the image tag just by changing the values at deployment time.
+You know if you're ... kind of one of the cool use cases for something like this is, let's say I wanted to run this application for different markets, maybe Atlanta and Denver.
+So in Atlanta values ...
+I have my service settings for my config map including just some of these beers, and then in my Denver values we're including different beers.
 Now the key takeaway for the Helm is that this is a freeform values file, and the templates file basically references those.
 So when you say Values.servicesettings, for example, that's where we're looking at.
 That can be injected right into this config map through some interesting functionality.